Skip to content

 Stages of poultry birds

-Farmers categorize their poultry birds into several stages like brooding, growing, pullet and layering.
+Farmers categorise their poultry birds into several stages brooding, growing, pullet and layering.
 Layering starts when the birds are 20 weeks of age.
 Once the birds can reach the egg-laying age they are given layer feed and they are transferred to the egg-laying quarters at the age of 18 weeks.
 Unproductive, sick birds should be removed from the flock.
 Such birds are normally culled.
 The layering period normally lasts up to 120 weeks.
 It is necessary to replace the old flocks in an existing poultry farm since maintaining the old flock is a costly affair.
 Also, egg production should be steady to meet market requirements.

 Nesting area for layering